jeffbryner/jeffbryner.github.io/_posts/2020-04-07-incident-response-using-google-drive-api.md

 ## Google Drive
 Realtime, web-based file systems like Google Drive have changed the way organizations operate and interface with each other.
 Sharing documents between individuals used to mean email attachments, network drive mapping, etc. Now it’s as easy to share a doc as sending someone a link.

-Unfortunately too often sharing controls are mis-used, or misunderstood which can result in data leaks and in some cases escalations leading to information system compromise.
+Unfortunately too often sharing controls are misused, or misunderstood which can result in data leaks and in some cases escalations leading to information system compromise.
 In this post I’ll take you through using jupyter notebooks to do an investigation of a Gsuite environment to find and fix a file that’s been incorrectly shared.

 ## GDrive API